 The EPB certificate (energy performance of buildings) is the energy ID card of a building.
-Like the label on household electrical appliances, it contains a classification scale from A (very energy saving) to G (very energy intensive).
+In Brussels it is compulsory for all buildings that are to be sold or rented

 Subscribe to our newsletter and stay informed about energyfacts.